Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Discussion

-We do not know how large is the thermal resistance of the boundary.
-Based on the observation of the phonon "bottleneck" effect, we assume it to be rather large.
-Degression of the thermal contact~\cite{Liberadzka2019} and high density of the NQP lead to the dependence of the measured spectral diffusion and $T_1$ on the $t_{12}$ delay. $T_1$ is known to be sensitive to the final conditions of the spin-crystal system at the moment of arrival of the second pulse.
-So for the shorter $t_{12}$ delay, larger number of the NQP is left inside the crystal, therefore, $T_1$ values are smaller.
-For the longer $t_{12}$ delay, effect of the first $\pi$/2 pulse is reduces and $T_1$ values have increased.
+We do not know how large the thermal resistance of the boundary is in our experiment.
+Based on the observation of the phonon bottleneck effect, we assume it to be rather large.
+Degradation of the thermal contact~\cite{Liberadzka2019} and high density of the NQP lead to the dependence of the measured spectral diffusion $\Gamma_{SD}$ and relaxation time $T_1$ on the $t_{12}$ delay which is not included in the current general model.
+We also see that the set of the t$_{12}$ delays is in the order of pure thermal relaxation in our crystal witout consideration of the thermal contact. $T_1$ is known to be sensitive to the final conditions of the spin-crystal system by the moment of arrival of the second pulse.
+So for the shorter $t_{12}$ delays, larger number of the NQP is left inside the crystal, therefore, $T_1$ values are smaller.
+For the longer $t_{12}$ delay, effect of the first $\pi$/2 pulse on $T_1$ is reduced and $T_1$ values are thus larger.

-Spectral diffusion $\Gamma_{SD}$ linewidth contains an accumulative effect from NQP. $\Gamma_{SD}$ is larger for the shorter $t_{12}$ delay and decreases in an exponential way.
+Spectral diffusion linewidth $\Gamma_{max}$ contains a cumulative effect from NQP. $\Gamma_{max}$ is larger for the shorter $t_{12}$ delay and decreases in an exponential way.
 We can attribute the characteristic time $\tau_{t12}$ of this exponential dependence to the lifetime of the NQP in the crystal~\cite{Bai1992}.
-It then explains, why we observe such a drastic influence of the $t_{12}$ delay on experimental result: relaxation timescale of the NQP is in the order of the delay between the pulses.
-Extension of the phonon lifetime by two orders (compare, $\tau_{t12}\simeq25~\mu$s and $\tau_{ph}\simeq0.5~\mu$s) is due to the strong phonon bottleneck effect and high thermal boundary resistance.
-We can assess the contribution from the NQP as follows \cite{Graf1998}:
+It then explains, why we observe such a drastic influence of the $t_{12}$ delay on experimental result: relaxation timescale of the NQP is in the order of the $t_{12}$ delay between the pulses.
+Extension of the phonon lifetime by nearly two orders (compare, $\tau_{t12}\simeq25~\mu$s and $\tau_{ph}\simeq0.5~\mu$s) is due to the strong phonon bottleneck effect and high thermal boundary resistance.
+We can assess the contribution from the NQP to the relaxation as follows \cite{Graf1998}: